AlmasB/CI517/lectures/lecture5/PITCHME.md

 - ECS - a powerful pattern in game dev
 - Entities - just generic objects
 - Components - add "flavour" to entities
-- Systems - update components
+- Systems - update components but may not be present if using just EC
 - EC is more manageable for small-medium games

 ---